munger1985/OCI-Auto-Scripts/Query Resources Across Regions/README.md

 > 2. When lots of resource are created by accidently or by hacker, you could list those resource and review before take futhure action.

 # Usage
-Just modify the conf.yml to adjust parameters of your own.
+Just modify the region list on query.sh to meet your requirements.

 ## Example cmd
 ### usage ./query.sh <username> <output file name>